cosmos/ibc-go/docs/middleware/ics29-fee/integration.md

 ### Interchain Accounts

 See below for an example of how to create an application stack using `27-interchain-accounts` and `29-fee`.
+The following `icaControllerStack` and `icaHostStack` are configured in `app/app.go` and added to the IBC `Router` with the associated authentication module.
 The in-line comments describe the execution flow of packets between the application stack and IBC core.

 ```go